peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Numbers.EInteger MostOuterTag { get; }

-Gets the outermost tag for this CBOR data item, or -1 if the item is ntagged.
+Gets the outermost tag for this CBOR data item, or -1 if the item is untagged.

 <b>Returns:</b>